 We can't change the world by ourselves.
 Partnering with others who share our mission and values is necessary to bring about real and lasting improvements.
 Dignity Health's Community Grants Program is one way we are working collaboratively to improve the health and well-being of vulnerable and underserved populations in the communities we serve.
-The Community Grants Program has awarded more than $70 million to 3,382 community-based health improvement projects since 1991.
+The Community Grants Program has awarded $80 million to nearly 3,600 health improvement projects since 1991.

 The Community Health Improvement Grants program’s funding criteria help to ensure that its charitable resources address significant health needs in ways that demonstrate accountability for impact.
 Grant applicants should ensure that their proposed projects: